qilingframework/rtfd.io/docs/contribution.md

 ## Introduction

-Qiling Framework is always a fast-evolving project, thanks to the efforts of the whole community.
+Qiling Framework is always a fast-evolving project thanks to the efforts of the whole community.
 Since more and more developers join us, it's also a big challenge to maintain the whole project clean and thus here comes the contribution guide.

 Before creating your first pull request, please read this page carefully.